robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

 ^ `GeneratorOf` doesn’t mention the `GeneratorType` it wraps anywhere but in the type parameters of the convenience init.
-That tells us that it doesn’t store it in a property (since that property would need to have that type).
+That tells us that it doesn’t store it in a property (since that property would need to have that type, and therefore `GeneratorOf` would need a parameter for it).

 ^ Instead, when you make a `GeneratorOf` wrapping another generator, it wraps it up in a closure which it passes to its other initializer; that closure has the necessary and sufficient interface shared by anything it wraps: it takes `Void` and returns an optional element.